 As many of you know one of the things we love most about what we do is helping people relocate abroad.
-We run regular routes to Corfu (stopping at one or two European countries along the way) so helping people start their new life abroad always makes us smile.
+We run regular routes to Corfu from Leeds (stopping at one or two European countries along the way) so helping people start their new life abroad always makes us smile.

 That being said moving from the temperamental climate of the UK to another country comes with its challenges so we thought we would write this blog to give you some top tips.

 It might not occur to everyone, that moving from one end of the country to the other – or a different country completely could lead to a lot of changes involving the climate you’ll be living in as well.

 Before you take the leap and move somewhere new, we suggest a few measures to make your transition as easy as possible!

 - Do your research before you move – if you are moving to a city that has more rainy days than your body is used too you might have to consider seasonal affective disorder.
 Or if you are moving to a highly populated city that has a lot more smog you might need to consider avoiding being outdoors for long periods until your body can adjust to the changes.
 The same goes for areas with higher or lower humidity levels, high altitude, or even different natural disaster risks.
 You’ll want to make sure you have a good idea of what you are moving into – so you can be prepared.